eduvpn/documentation/app/NO_BUTTONS.md

 that organization.
 It will be used to obtain an access token that can be used at all servers mentioned in the `secureInternet`.

+The `displayName` can have a string as value, OR an object with translations in various languages.
+If the application language is not specified here, use `en-US`.
+The same is true of `logoUri`.
+Note that the `logoUri` MAY also be a "data URI".

-The `autoConnect` entry contains a list of server(s) that the application should automatically connect to after adding the servers to the application.
+The `autoConnect` entry contains a server that the application should automatically connect to after adding the servers to the application.
 Here "auto connect" means: obtain OAuth authorization, and connect to the server.
-If multiple profiles are available for this user on tihs
+If multiple profiles are available for the user, use the one mentioned in `profileId`.

+The `autoConnect` entry is OPTIONAL.
+So it does not necessarily exist!

 ## Organization Hint